MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/driver-verifier.md

    <td align="left"><strong>Select driver names from a list</strong></td>
    <td align="left"><p>In most cases, you will want to specify which drivers to test.</p>
    <p>Selecting all drivers in a device stack allows the <a href="enhanced-i-o-verification.md" data-raw-source="[Enhanced I/O Verification](enhanced-i-o-verification.md)">Enhanced I/O Verification</a> option to track objects and check compliance because an I/O request packet (IRP) is passed between each of the drivers in the stack, which allows for a greater level of detail to be provided when an error is detected.</p>
-   <p>Select a single driver if you are running a test scenario that measures system or driver performance metrics, or if you want to allocate the greatest number of resources available for detecting memory corruption or resource tracking issues (such as deadlocks or mutexs).
+   <p>Select a single driver if you are running a test scenario that measures system or driver performance metrics, or if you want to allocate the greatest number of resources available for detecting memory corruption or resource tracking issues (such as deadlocks or mutexes).
 The <a href="special-pool.md" data-raw-source="[Special Pool](special-pool.md)">Special Pool</a> and <a href="i-o-verification.md" data-raw-source="[I/O Verification](i-o-verification.md)">I/O Verification</a> options are more effective when used on one driver at a time.</p></td>
    </tr>
    </tbody>
    </table>